brad-dallin/laptopchemistry/docs/_methods/2025-03-29-query-chembl-approved-small-molecule-drugs.md

     Database connected successfully

-### 3. **Preview All Available Tables in Chembl35 Database**
+### 3. **Preview All Available Tables in ChEMBL Database**

-The Chembl database contains a lot of data which has been split into separate tables.
+The ChEMBL database contains a lot of data which has been split into separate tables.
 I often need to query and merge multiple tables to get all the data needed.
-I ran this command to list all the available tables in Chembl.
+I ran this command to list all the available tables in ChEMBL.

 ```python
 sql_list_tables = """